 Each week, as part of our weekly bookkeeping as big part of our service is to do the bank reconciliation.
 This involves:

 - matching receipts to invoices raised;

-- matching payments to supplier bills you've sent into Receipt Bank;
+- matching payments to supplier bills you've sent into Dext (formerly Receipt Bank);

 - reconciling other transactions that we understand and have agreed their treatment with you (see below);